 Overall, in my experience to be successful social worker, you need good professional & supportive supervision.» Read more

+I enjoy working with a range of social workers, especially those who are new to practice.
 I use reflective practise and transformative supervision.
-I want to empower the social workers I work with to provide an excellent social work service to their clients, while also providing excellent self-care to themselves and continuing to broaden and deepen their own social work practice.» Read more
+I want to empower the social workers I work with to provide an excellent social work service to their clients, while also providing excellent self-care to themselves and continuing to broaden and deepen their own social work practice.

 Strengths-based, solution-focused, critically reflective practice.
 Supporting social workers who work with children, young people, adults, and families in the community.
 Utilising developmental, interpersonal, environmental, and trauma-informed assessment approaches.
 Best-practice techniques in promoting resilience, recovery and healing.
 DBT and Mindfulness approaches.
 Assessment and intervention approaches for self-harm and suicidal risk.
 Supporting social workers working with survivors of sexual abuse; domestic violence; PTSD; Grief; Depression; Anxiety; physical/medical health; and mental health conditions» Read more

 Yogi Reddy has been practicing social work for over 25 years.
 She has considerable experience in working in Mental Health with adults, children and adolescents and older people.
 Her experience also includes working in Statutory social work, in the community and a hospital ward.
 She is passionate about inspiring social workers to achieve their highest potential.
 She also has an interest in grief and loss issues and supporting migrant women and mothers.» Read more